NUS-Curiosity/VulZoo/README.md

 P.S.

-- You can run `scripts/print-statistics.py` to get the statistics of the processed data.
+- You can run `print-statistics.py` to get the statistics of the processed data.
+- The updating of `attackerkb-database` requires API key provided by AttackerKB.
+Please set it via environment variable and run `sync-attackerkb.py` in `scripts/processed` manually.
+- The CPE dictionary is too large to be uploaded to GitHub.
+Please run `sync-cpe.sh` scripts in both `scripts/raw-data` and `scripts/processed` locally.

 ## Data Sources